acasanova009/SimpleHardwareShop/README.md

 # SimpleHardwareShop

-Project that simulates an actual shops, that sells hardware such as computers, monitor, etc.
+Project that simulates an actual shop, that sells hardware such as computers, monitors and mouses.

-It is made using c#, .NET, and conect to databases with Entity, can connect directly to SQLite, MSSQL, or azure.
+It is made using c#, .NET, and connects to databases with Entity Framework.